bigtreetech/docs/docs/Panda_Breath.md

 <img src=img/PandaBreath/Pinstall06.jpg width="500"/>

-7. Unplug the printer's original power cable and connect the included Y-cable as shown in the diagram.
+7.Unplug the printer's original power cable and connect the included Y-cable as shown in the diagram.

 <img src=img/PandaBreath/Pinstall07.jpg width="500"/>